wp-plugins/related-noise/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin to power your website with the best content of your interest from social media using a very smart code available in shortcode.
+A plug-in to power your website with the best content from social media.

 == Description ==

-A plugin to power your website with the best content of your interest from social media using a very smart code available in shortcode.
+A plug-in to power your website with the best content from social media.

 Features:

-* Available as a shortcode
+* Available as a Shortcode
 * Localization based on your WordPress's installation language
-* Add acces token and feed ID
+* Add access token and feed ID
 * update existing form fields
-* Delete existing record if required

 == Installation ==